EX-Salesforce-Training/Challenges-Week-1/README.md

 * Create a class called ChallengeOne
 * Declare three variables at the top of the class
   * An Integer, String, and Account.
-Do not initialize them yet.
+Do not assign them values to them yet.
 * Declare two methods with the following signatures:
   * public void SetValues(){}
   * public void GetValues(){}